cypress-io/cypress/cypress/v1.0/documentation/1-Commands/51-wait.md

   // have a response this time
   .route(/books/, [{name: "Emperor of all maladies"}])

-  .get("#books").type("Emperor of")
+  .get("#search").type("Emperor of")

-  // now when we wait for 'getBooks' again Cypress will
+  // now when we wait for 'getBooks' again, Cypress will
   // automatically know to wait for the 2nd response .wait("@getBooks")